cssgunc/ccc/docs/contributing_guidelines.md

 ### Making a Pull Request

 1. Navigate to the [repository page](https://github.com/cssgunc/ccc).
-2. Click the **stage** branch button and navigate to the branch you worked on.
+2. Click the **main** branch button and navigate to the branch you worked on.
 3. Click the **Contribute** button
 4. Click **Open Pull Request**
 5. Write a short description of your changes